ren06/market-place/design_pattern_decisions.md

 - A store owner on their home page can see the total amount they own through all their stores.
 They have to go to the page store to withdraw its amount

 Admin features:
-- The contract owner can add a new administrator
+- An administratro can add a new administrator
+- Only the contract owner can delete am administrator
-- An administrator can deactivate a store owner
+- An administrator can activate/deactivate a store owner
 - The contract owner can pause and unpause the contract

 2) Patterns